meza/Stonecraft-template/README.md

 - [ ] If you're not running gametests (which you should), then remove all references to `chiseledGameTest` in the `.github/workflows/build.yml` file
 - [ ] Set up the environment variables in GitHub

+## Bootstrap with GitHub Actions

+The template comes with the `.github/workflows/bootstrap.yml` file that automates the above steps for you.

 ## Environment Variables